angular/angular/src/lib/icon/OVERVIEW.md

 Multiple icon sets can be registered in the same namespace.
 Requesting an icon whose id appears in more than one icon set, the icon from the most recently registered set will be used.

-Note that all SVG icons are fetched via XmlHttpRequest, and due to the same-origin policy their URLs must be on the same domain as the containing page, or their servers must be configured to allow cross-domain access.

 ### Theming

-Icons can be themed to match your "primary" palette, your "accent" palette, or your "warn" palette using the `color` attribute.
-Simply pass in the desired palette name.
+By default, icons will use the current font color (`currentColor`). this color can be changed to match the current theme's colors using the `color` attribute.
+This can be changed to `'primary'`, `'accent'`, or `'warn'`.

 ### Accessibility